 The Bookstore, owned and operated by the Solano Community College District and located in the Student Center, Building 1400, is responsible for providing textbooks and instructional materials at a reasonable cost.
-The Bookstore also carries a wide selection of general reading and reference books, study aids, greeting cards, gifts, art supplies, and Solano College imprinted clothing.
+The Bookstore also carries a wide selection of general reading and reference books, study aids, greeting cards, gifts, school and art supplies, and Solano College imprinted clothing.
 Currently registered students and staff may purchase computer software at educational prices.
-The Bookstore accepts Master Card, Visa, American Express,

-Discover, and personal checks.
+The Bookstore accepts Master Card, Visa, American Express, Discover, and personal checks.

-The Bookstore buys used textbooks during finals and between semesters.
-Many books not needed or used on this campus may be sold at a nationally established price.
+The Bookstore buys many textbooks back during finals and between semesters.
+Many books not needed or used on this campus may be bought at a nationally established price.
 For further details about book buyback, call the Bookstore or stop by and ask about the buyback policy.
-For details on the Bookstore's refund policy, please ask for a copy of the brochure which is available in the Bookstore.
+For details on the Bookstore's refund policy, please ask for a copy of the policy or check our web site.

 Call the Bookstore direct, (707) 864-7111, for more information and hours of operation.
-Textbook information and ordering, plus hours of operation, products, services and policies are available on the Bookstore's web site (www.solano.cc.ca.us/bookstore).
+Textbook information and ordering, plus hours of operation, products, services and policies are available on the Bookstore's web site (www.solano.cc.a.us/bookstore).